 Ting was named a Toyota Mother of Invention in 2015 and Cartier Women’s Initiative Awards Laureate in 2012 for North America.
 She is also an industry advisor/contributing writer for Telemedicine Magazine.
 She holds an MBA from the MIT Sloan School of Management and MS in Systems Engineering from MIT, as an MIT Leaders for Global Operations Fellow and Public Service Fellow.
 In addition, she holds a BS in Computer Science and MS in Software Design and Management from Carnegie Mellon University.

 Alden Zecha, Founding Partner

-Alden Zecha is a Founding Partner at consulting firm We Scale Impact and currently serves as Executive in Residence at the Center for the Advancement of Social Entrepreneurship (CASE) at Duke University’s Fuqua School of Business.
-Alden brings to these roles more than 25 years of broad-range executive expertise in operations, strategy and finance, and vast experience from work in more than 35 countries.
+Alden Zecha is a Founding Partner at consulting firm We Scale Impact and currently serves as a Senior Fellow at the Center for the Advancement of Social Entrepreneurship (CASE) at Duke University’s Fuqua School of Business.
+Alden brings to these roles more than 30 years of broad-range executive expertise in operations, strategy and finance, and vast experience from work in more than 35 countries.
 He also serves as a director for businesses in the United States, Europe and Asia, and is a co-inventor on several patents.